USNS Spearhead

-USNS Spearhead (JHSV-1/T-EPF-1) is the lead ship of the Spearhead-class expeditionary fast transport to be operated by the United States Navys Military Sealift Command.
+USNS Spearhead (JHSV-1/T-EPF-1) is the lead ship of the Spearhead-class expeditionary fast transport to be operated by the United States Navy's Military Sealift Command.
 USNS Spearhead was christened on 17 September 2011.

 Design

 Spearhead, and other ships of her class, are built to a modular design that allows them to be rapidly refitted with various equipment within a 20,000 ft2 bay, depending on the mission at hand.
 Spearhead is planned for non-combat missions, such as transportation of troops or equipment.

 Spearhead is 103 m long and 28.5 m in beam, and has a draft of 3.83 m.
 She has space for 41 crewmembers, though under normal conditions will sail with 22, as well as sleeping accommodations for up to 150 people and an additional 312 seats for troop transport.
 She is powered by four MTU 20V8000 M71L engines, each with a power of 9.1 MW, driving four Wärtsilä WLD 1400 SR waterjets through ZF 60000NR2H reduction gears.
 This allows for a maximum speed of 43 kn and a service speed of 35 kn.
 There are also facilities for one helicopter.